ArctosDB/arctos/.github/ISSUE_TEMPLATE/exisiting-institution-requesting-a-new-collection.md

 After the collection has been created
 - [ ] Create an agent for each new collection, make these divisions of the organization agent, add an aka that is the GUID Prefix, and add their collectionID.
+ - [ ] Create a data migration project in the [Data migration repo](https://github.com/ArctosDB/data-migration/projects?query=is%3Aopen)